André Fenton

-André A. Fenton (born 1967) is a Canadian Guyanese neuroscientist who is a Professor of Neural Science at New York University.
+André A. Fenton (born 1967) is a Guyanese-Canadian-American neuroscientist who is a Professor of Neural Science at New York University.
 He studies how brains store and experience memories.
 He has been co-host of the television show NOVA Wonders.

 Early life and education

 Fenton was born in Georgetown, Guyana.
 He lived there until he was seven years old, when his mother was recruited to join IBM in Toronto.
 As a high school student, Fenton was interested in literature.
 Whilst he had originally planned to study English at university, he accidentally took a biology course, where he first came across neural communication.
 He eventually majored in biology at McGill University in Canada.
 His undergraduate dissertation considered the neurobiology of crickets.
 After graduating, Fenton joined the Institute of Physiology at the Czech Academy of Sciences.
 Here he worked in the research group of Jan Bures, where he specialised in the hippocampus.
 He created a spinning platform that allowed investigations of how long rats can stay on track of their location, a neuroscientific device which became known as a rotating arena.
 Fenton earned his doctoral degree at the State University of New York.
 His research considered how cues impact hippocampal place fields.